thiagomallon/CertificationRef/README.md

 # - He is the main factory,
 # - He has the command, since the begining,
 # - He is for real there is no facade.
-# - My friend, who is the singleton?
+# - My friend, who cares about the singleton?